How can I help you?

 @import "../../node_modules/@syncfusion/ej2-pdfviewer/styles/material.css";

-- Add the PDF Viewer component in
+Add the PDF Viewer component

-import { PdfViewer, Toolbar, Magnification, Navigation, Annotation, LinkAnnotation, ThumbnailView, BookmarkView, TextSelection, TextSearch, FormFields, FormDesigner} from '@syncfusion/ej2-pdfviewer';
+import { PdfViewer, Toolbar, Magnification, Navigation, Annotation, LinkAnnotation, ThumbnailView, BookmarkView, TextSelection, TextSearch, FormFields, FormDesigner } from '@syncfusion/ej2-pdfviewer';

 PdfViewer.Inject(Toolbar, Magnification, Navigation, Annotation, LinkAnnotation, ThumbnailView, BookmarkView, TextSelection, TextSearch, FormFields, FormDesigner);